MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 # Configure audit policies for Windows event logs

-Microsoft Defender for Identity detection relies on specific Windows Event log entries to enhance detections and provide extra information on the users who performed specific actions, such as NTLM logons and security group modifications.

-For the correct events to be audited and included in the Windows Event Log, your domain controllers require specific Windows server Advanced Audit Policy settings.
-Misconfigured Advanced Audit Policy settings can cause gaps in the Event Log and incomplete Defender for Identity coverage.
+To enhance detections and gather more information on user actions like NTLM logons and security group changes, Microsoft Defender for Identity relies on specific Windows Event log entries.
+Proper configuration of Advanced Audit Policy settings on your domain controllers is crucial to avoid gaps in the Event Log and incomplete Defender for Identity coverage.

 This article describes how to configure your Advanced Audit Policy settings as needed for a Defender for Identity sensor, and other configurations for specific event types.

-For more information, see [What is Windows event collection for Defender for Identity](event-collection-overview.md) and [Advanced security audit policies](/windows/security/threat-protection/auditing/advanced-security-auditing) in the Windows documentation.
+## Prerequisites

+- Before running Defender for Identity PowerShell commands, make sure that you downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).

 ## Generate a report with current configurations via PowerShell

-**Prerequisites**: Before running Defender for Identity PowerShell commands, make sure that you downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).

 Before you start creating new event and audit policies, we recommend that you run the following PowerShell command to generate a report of your current domain configurations: